 Today, I consider it part of my responsibility to the potential new client and to the sector to educate would be founders on the realities of the marketplace.
 What follows is a walk through the typical discussion that I have with potential founders wanting to start a nonprofit in Arizona.

 Not every good idea is something that will qualify for tax-exempt status.
 Examples include: making investments in start-up companies; providing benefits limited to a relatively small and defined class; and ideas for businesses that are indistinguishable from for-profits except that they commit to contribute profits to charity, just to name a few.

 Starting a nonprofit is a lot like starting a business.
 Rather than looking to access investors in the capital markets, charity start-ups are looking to access donors in the philanthropic markets.
 Would be founders need to know that there are already 1.4 million charities in the United States and competition for philanthropic dollars is fierce and grants are the smallest and most competitive piece of the philanthropic funding pie.

 Today’s funders strongly discourage duplication of services.
 To get a realistic idea of your chances of attracting funding, research other non-profit organizations that are similar to the organization you propose.
 If there are others filling the niche and filling it well, do you have a plan to deliver the service in a new, innovative way?
 If you can’t differentiate your organization, it is going to be very difficult to attract philanthropic support.

 The IRS will also want to see a qualified and mostly independent board of directors.
 This can present a frustrating chicken and egg problem for many would be founders.
 If you can’t answer these questions in detail, consider whether you are really ready to start a non-profit.

 The cost in both time and resources to create and maintain a new non-profit can be daunting.
 Alternatives to creating a new entity include:

-• partnering with an existing organization as a volunteer or fundraiser;
+- partnering with an existing organization as a volunteer or fundraiser;

-• creating a donor advised fund;
+- creating a donor-advised fund;

-- finding an established charity with a related purpose to act as a “fiscal sponsor” of the project; or
+- finding an established charity with a related purpose to act as a fiscal sponsor of the project; or

 - starting a chapter of an established national organization.